Talal-Bin-Zahid/Power-BI-Marketing-Report/README.md

 ## 1. Project Overview

-This repository contains a **Power BI Marketing Analytics Dashboard** designed to provide a comprehensive view of customer demographics, income patterns, purchase behavior, and campaign responsiveness.
+This is a **Power BI Marketing Analytics Dashboard** designed to provide a comprehensive view of customer demographics, income patterns, purchase behavior, and campaign responsiveness.
 The primary goal of this report is to help marketing and business teams **understand customer segments**, **identify high-value groups**, and **optimize marketing strategies** based on data-driven insights.

 The dashboard consolidates customer-level data into clear, actionable visualizations that support strategic decision-making around targeting, channel optimization, and product performance.